|

 as to the probability of deception.

-mark used by the defendant is likely to deceive purchasers
+the mark used by the defendant is likely to deceive

-of the class who buy the goods bearing the plaintiff's mark,
+purchasers of the class who buy the goods bearing the

-and it is not necessary to prove actual deception 2.
+plaintiff's mark, and it is not necessary to prove actual

-that he has not copied the trade mark of another person in
+case that he has not copied the trade mark of another

-the same trade.
-What he is required to do is to prove that
+person in the same trade.
+What he is required to do is to

-he has adopted a certain trademark and has acquired the sole
+prove that he has adopted a certain trademark and has

-right to use it .
-It is only when he is challenged and proof
+acquired the sole right to use it .
+It is only when he is

-there was an intent to deceive and that the goods were, on
+that there was an intent to deceive and that the goods

-the fact of it, calculated to deceive, no proof of actual
+were, on the fact of it, calculated to deceive, no proof

 The question of reputation in the market of a distinctive